CSUMBmWall/journal/README.md

 ## Read

 The read pane has two layouts.
-The first has a list of posts on the left with a paginator at the bottom.
+The first has a list of posts on the left with a paginator at the bottom, and the formatted, selected post from the list on the right.
 There is also a search box to find text in any post, a bookmarked toggle to select only bookmarked posts, a sort date that will reverse sort, and an alternate view that shows the posts on square cards instead of a list (not quite perfect).

 There are Edit Post, Delete, and bookmark buttons on the top of the formatted post.